NickGrunert/master-thesis/modules/01_using_sam.typ

     #heading(depth: 5, numbering: none, bookmarked: false)[RGB Image]
     One of the images that can be used is the original #abr("RGB") image itself.
-    However, it should be noted that the utilization of #abr("RGB")  data does not provide additional height information and presents certain challenges.
+    However, it should be noted that the utilisation of #abr("RGB")  data does not provide additional height information and presents certain challenges.

     For instance, the presence of shadows within the data can result in severe misclassifications, as the model may lack the capacity to differentiate between the shadow and the object.
     It has been observed that, due to geometric constraints, the majority of surfaces are either wholly shaded or wholly illuminated; however, this is not guaranteed.